 Washer can unbalance often

-The Whirlpool WTW8120HW should be your go-to option if you’re in the market for a smart, top-loading washer.
+The Whirlpool WTW7120HW should be your go-to option if you’re in the market for a smart, top-loading washer.
 This machine (and its matching dryer) is not just smart looking, it also has intuitive features and functionality.
 It can connect to WiFi if you'd like it to, and keep you updated on the status of your laundry with the simple download of a Whirlpool app on your smartphone.
 The model also provides an option to start a cycle up to 12 hours later, and integrates a bulk dispenser.

 This bulk dispenser can hold up to 20 loads worth of detergent at once, saving you both time and energy when starting a load.
 A built-in dual temperature faucet is also included, and lets you pre-treat items with stains before tossing them in the wash.
 If you need those stains to soak a bit, just set an automatic soak cycle for 15, 30, 60, or 120 minutes.
 All settings and controls live on the sleek back panel, and the model will even help you pick the right ones if you're not so sure.

 You’ll also appreciate the fact that this smart top-loading washer is outfitted with Active Bloom wash action, which automatically adjusts water levels and drum motion to fit your dirty clothes' needs.
 This technology is useful if you're looking for a model that does work behind-the-scenes to lower your bills and help the planet.
-In turn, the dryer of this duo has 8.8 cubic feet of space, so you can load all of your laundry into it and avoid running multiple cycles on laundry day.
-Now, it is front-loading, but three sensors within the drum adjust the length of your cycle, while Energy Star certifications show how thoughtful both models really are.
+In turn, the dryer of this duo has 7.4 cubic feet of space, so you can load all of your laundry into it and avoid running multiple cycles on laundry day.
+Now, it is front-loading, but three sensors within the drum adjust the length of your cycle, while Energy Star certifications prove how thoughtful both models really are.

 Best Overall, Front Load: Samsung WF50R8500AV Front Load Washing Machine & DVE50R8500V Electric Dryer with Steam